 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Todler watering flowers by vikvarga ★ under Pixabay license
+Todler watering flowers (also on social media) by vikvarga ★ under Pixabay license

 Hands full of flowers by Aline Ponce ☆ under Pixabay license